chrisidakwo/petshop/packages/currency-exchange/readme.md

 You do not need to provide the `->from()` method when interacting with a `CurrencyExchange` object (as is shown in the first example).
 The source currency can be easily retrieved from the config.

+### API Documentation

+A `swagger.json` file has been generated in the base directory.
+It contains OpenAPI documentation for the routes declared in this package.
+To generate a new file, use this command: `./vendor/bin/openapi src -o swagger.json`